bhagyaraj-varadaraju/Handwritten-Mathematical-Symbols-Classification/README.md

 ## Classification of Basic Handwritten Mathematical Symbols using Conventional Machine Learning Techniques

 ### Introduction
- The experiment highlights the signifiance of transfer learning approaches in enhancing the accuracy of various classification algorithms on sparse datasets such as image,speech and many more.
-Furthermore, the study evaluates and contrasts the efficacy of various machine learninng and transfer learning frameworks on the given sparse dataset housing ten distinct caegories of images.
-Furthermore, the training code generated a distinct model file upon recieving the training files titled data_train and t_train respectively.
-Finally the test code requires the genrated model files as well as the test image array and label files for reproducing the results
+ The experiment highlights the significance of transfer learning approaches in enhancing the accuracy of various classification algorithms on sparse datasets such as images, speech, and many more.
+Furthermore, the study evaluates and contrasts the efficacy of various machine learning and transfer learning frameworks on the given sparse dataset housing ten distinct categories of images.
+Furthermore, the training code generated a distinct model file upon receiving the training files titled data_train and t_train respectively.
+Finally, the test code requires the generated model files as well as the test image array and label files for reproducing the results

- #### Note: Due to the size of the generated model file, we have compressed the file into a zipfile and provided a url for accesing the same based onyour convenience.Kindly do the needfull.
+ #### Note: Due to the size of the generated model file, we have compressed the file into a zip file and provided a url for accessing the same based on your convenience.
+Kindly do the needful.

 ### Team members